Shephard Eye Center Offers Financing Through CareCredit

 What is a Flexible Spending Account (FSA)?

 Known by many different names, (flex plan, reimbursement account, Flex 125, Tax Saving Plan, Medical Spending Account, a Section 125 or Cafeteria Plan).
 A flexible spending account is a benefit sponsored by your employer which allows you to pay for eligible medical expenses on a pre-tax basis.
-If you expect to have medical expenses that will not be reimbursed by regular health insurance coverage, employees can now plan ahead to take advantage of this tax saving benefit offered by many employers today.
+If you expect to have medical expenses that will not be reimbursed by regular health insurance coverage, employees can now plan ahead to take advantage of this tax-saving benefit offered by many employers today.

-What are the benefits of a FSA?
+What are the benefits of an FSA?

 The FSA benefit saves money by lowering your income taxes.
 The contributions you make to a Flexible Spending Account are deducted from your pay BEFORE your Social Security, Federal, or State taxes are calculated.
 The contributions to your FSA are never reported to the IRS resulting in a decrease of your taxable income and an increase to your spendable income.
 You can now save hundreds or even thousands of dollars a year.